astorfi/TensorFlow-World/codes/2-basics_in_machine_learning/linear_SVM/README.rst

 Linear SVM
 ===========

 This document is dedicated to explain how to run the python script for this tutorial.
+For this tutorial, we will create a linear SVM for separation of the data.
+The data that is used for this code, is linearly separable.

 -------------------
 Python Environment